PrincetonUniversity/install_lammps/01_installing/stellar-intel/scripts.md

 ```

 Users will need to find the optimal values for `nodes`, `ntasks` and `cpus-per-task`.
 This can be done by conducting a [scaling analysis](https://researchcomputing.princeton.edu/support/knowledge-base/scaling-analysis).
 All users should follow the [Stellar guidelines](https://researchcomputing.princeton.edu/systems/stellar#guidelines).

+## Getting Help

+If you encounter any difficulties while working with LAMMPS then please send an email to <a href="mailto:cses@princeton.edu">cses@princeton.edu</a> or attend a [help session](https://researchcomputing.princeton.edu/support/help-sessions).